VonHeikemen/lsp-zero.nvim/README.md

 ### Can I use the Enter key to confirm completion item?

 Yes, you can.
-You can find the details in the autocomplete documention: [Enter key to confirm completion](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/autocomplete.md#use-enter-to-confirm-completion).
+You can find the details in the autocomplete documentation: [Enter key to confirm completion](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/autocomplete.md#use-enter-to-confirm-completion).

 ## Support